jay-chalkstep/cardmock/FIGMA_OAUTH_SETUP.md

   - For local: Use `http://localhost:3000/api/integrations/figma/callback`
   - For production: Use `https://app.aiproval.com/api/integrations/figma/callback`
   - Make sure the redirect URI in Figma matches exactly (including protocol and trailing slash)

+### Error: "Invalid scopes for app"
+- **Cause**: The scopes requested don't match what's configured in your Figma app
+- **Solution**:
+  - Go to your Figma app settings → OAuth scopes tab
+  - Make sure `file_content:read` and `file_metadata:read` are checked
+  - Save the settings and try again

 ### Error: "Invalid client secret"
 - **Cause**: `FIGMA_CLIENT_SECRET` is not set or is incorrect